 Born: 9 December 2000 in Leningradsky Zoopark, St. Petersburg, Russia

 Died: 13 October 2019 in Alaska Zoo, Anchorage, Alaska, USA

 Father: Menshikov (deceased)

 Siblings: At least fifteen other cubs born to Lyutyik’s parents survived birth.
-Lyutyik’s twin sister is Liya.
+Liya (deceased) was Lyutyik’s twin sister.

 History of captivity: